FreeRTOS/CI-CD-Github-Actions/README.md

 FreeRTOS libraries.

 * **Complexity** - Uses [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html)
-  to verify that the complexity score of library functions is less than 9.
+  to verify that the complexity score of library functions is less than 16.
 * **Formatting** - Validates all C files of a FreeRTOS library repository comply to the formatting standard defined in [clang-format](formatting/.clang-format).
 * **Doxygen** - Validates that the doxygen manual of the FreeRTOS library can be built without warnings.
 * **Spellings** - Checks spellings across all files of the FreeRTOS library repository.
-Each FreeRTOS library repository should have a **lexicon.txt** file.
+Each FreeRTOS library repository should have a **.cSpellWords.txt** file.
 * **Coverage Cop** - Enforces that the unit tests of a FreeRTOS library meet the minimum thresholds branch and line coverages.
 The **lcov** coverage output from running unit tests should be available before using this action.